Automated Code Review with Claude Code, Playwright, and Notion (MCP)

-Although I use Claude Code almost daily, one area I've barely explored is connecting to other services via MCP.
+Although I use Claude Code almost every day, one of the areas I have barely explored is connection via MCP with other services.

-Today we'll examine how Claude Code behaves as an MCP client (I've discussed MCP previously), connecting with two of the most widely used services in tech to create a small automated code/UI review system.
+Today we will see how Claude Code behaves as an MCP client (although I already talked about MCP back in the day), connecting with two of the most used services in the tech world to create a small automated code/UI review system.

-MCP is a protocol (created by Anthropic) that enables Claude to connect with thousands of external tools and services.
-Unlike traditional APIs, which have their own surface and structure, MCP normalizes access through a common interface.
-This allows you to use the same protocol with services as diverse as Docker, GitHub, or Notion.
+MCP is a protocol (created by Anthropic itself) that allows connecting Claude with thousands of external tools and services.
+Unlike a traditional API, which may have its own surface and structure, MCP normalizes access through a common interface.
+This way you can use the same protocol with services as different as Docker, GitHub, or Notion.

-MCP matters because it extends your AI workflow and incorporates real tools in real-time, without leaving the conversational environment.
-It's not just another API: it's a direct integration layer with your stack.
+MCP is important because it allows you to extend your workflow with AI and incorporate real tools in real time, without leaving the conversational environment.
+It is not just another API: it is a direct integration layer with your stack.

-Because Claude, by itself, can't actually do anything.
-What it has is context and judgment.
+Because Claude, on its own, knows how to do nothing.
+What it has is context and criteria.

-But it has no access to your database, your Sentry errors, your local files, your deployments, or your Figma designs.
+But it has no access to your database, your errors in Sentry, your local files, your deployments, nor your designs in Figma.
 MCP gives it arms.

 Using Claude Code without MCP is like having a project manager locked in a room without doors or windows.
-MCP breaks that isolation and transforms Claude into a true orchestrator.
+MCP breaks that isolation and turns Claude into a true orchestrator.

 Additionally:

-per project. - It's delegable: you can encapsulate commands as prompts and slash commands [LINK] (I'll show you how later).
+• It is delegable: you can encapsulate commands as prompts and slash commands (I'll teach you how to do this later).

-- It's extensible: if a server doesn't exist, you can create it yourself with the SDK.
+• It is extensible: if the server doesn't exist, you can create it yourself with the SDK.

-If subagents change "how Claude thinks," MCP changes "what Claude can work with."
+If subagents change "how Claude thinks", MCP changes "what it can work with".

-Although thousands of MCP servers are available, they all fall into at least these two categories.
+Although there are thousands of MCP servers available, they all group into at least these two categories.

-These need access to your local files and processes, so they run as such on your development machine.
-Speaking of E2E testing, both Puppeteer and Playwright need access to your processes to use a browser and to your files to, for example, save a screenshot.
+These are the ones that need access to your local files and processes, so they will run as such on your development machine.
+Speaking of e2e, both Puppeteer and Playwright need access to your processes to use a browser and to your files to, for example, save a screenshot.

-Remote servers host all their infrastructure elsewhere and provide an interface for your MCP client (in this case Claude Code) to interact with them.
-This includes most tools and services every developer knows: Linear, JIRA, GitHub, Notion, etc.
+Remote servers host all their infrastructure elsewhere and offer an interface so your MCP client (in this case Claude Code) can interact with them.
+Here enter most tools and services that every developer knows: Linear, JIRA, GitHub, Notion, etc.

-For this demo we'll use two types of MCP servers:
+For this demo we will use two types of MCP servers:

-- A remote one, like Notion, which connects via HTTP and requires authentication.
+• One remote, like Notion's, which connects via HTTP and requires authentication.

-- A local one, like Playwright, which runs on your machine as a stdio process and needs browser access.
+• One local, like Playwright's, which runs on your machine as a stdio process and needs browser access.

-Microsoft Playwright requires the server to run on your machine because it needs access to your local browser to execute E2E tests, take screenshots, etc.
+Microsoft Playwright requires the server to run on your machine because it needs browser access to execute E2E tests, take screenshots, etc.

-I recommend checking out the documentation for its MCP server.
+I recommend you take a look at the documentation of its MCP server.

 The command looks like this: